 In-Depth Preparation / Key Drivers of Value

-There are a myriad of articles across the internet aimed at advising the sale of a small business to owners.
+There is a myriad of articles across the internet aimed at advising the sale of a small business to owners.
 These articles contain a lot of great analysis and important ideas to think about, however, I’m typically underwhelmed by the advice given (or lack thereof).
-Here are eight key drivers of value to focus on before beginning the selling process that are far too overlooked.
+Here are eight key drivers of value to focus on before beginning the selling process that is far too overlooked.

 Financial Performance / Historical Data